-Prior to the first quarter of 2017, for products sold to distributors who are entitled to ship and credit rights, we recognized the related revenues and cost of revenues when we were informed by the distributor that it had resold the products to the end-user.
-This was due to our inability to reliably estimate up front the effects of the returns and allowances with these distributors for sales originating through the ON Semiconductor systems and processes.
-Legacy systems and processes of Fairchild enable us to estimate up front the effects of returns and allowances provided to these distributors and thereby record the net revenues at the time of sale related to a legacy Fairchild system and process.
-We acquired Fairchild on September 19, 2016.
+Prior to the first quarter of 2017, for products sold to distributors who are entitled to ship and credit rights, we recognized the related revenue and cost of revenue when we were informed by the distributor that it had resold the products to the end-user.
+This was due to our inability to reliably estimate up front the effects of the returns and allowances with these distributors.
+In anticipation of the adoption of the New Revenue Standard (see Note 3: "Revenue and Segment Information"), we had developed our internal systems, processes and controls for making the required estimates on the sales to these distributors.
+We develop an estimate of their expected claims under the ship and credit program based primarily on the historical claims submitted by product and customer which requires the use of estimates and assumptions related to the amount of each claim as well as the historical period used to develop the estimate.